What are tax havens, and how do they work?

 Luxembourg

-Luxembourg is the richest country in the world in 2024, with a gross domestic product (GDP) of over $143,000 per capita, according to Global Finance.
+On paper, Luxembourg is one of the richest countries in the world in 2025, with a gross domestic product (GDP) of over £152,000 per capita, according to Global Finance.

 It is also one of the most well-known tax havens in the world, with its favourable low tax rates and impenetrable tax secrecy, making it home to many US Fortune 500 companies and individuals looking to reduce their tax liability.